Updated June 2026

 Tweet Hunter

-·Viral tweet discovery and AI writingFrom $49/mo
+·Viral tweet research and AI writingFrom $49/mo

 Best for: Creators who start every session with 'show me what's working' and need inspiration at scale.